 admission to hospital.
 Contact the Parish Office – see details at bottom of

 Anointing Masses are held during Lent and Advent.
-In 2021 they will be on Wednesday March 10th at St. Bernadette’s and Tuesday December 14th at Mother of God.
+In 2022 they will be on Tuesday 29 March 10.30am at Mother of God and Tuesday 13 December 10.30am at Mary Immaculate.
 A morning tea follows the Mass.
 Transport can be arranged for those unable to make their own way to the Mass.

 This Sacrament requires an appointment with the Parish Priest and needs at least 3 months notice.
 Marriage preparation courses are provided by CatholicCare Family Services and details will be provided when you first enquire.
 Contact the Parish Office – see details at bottom of this page.